rileyschuit/all-the-orcrastration/README.md

 ### TODOs:
 - Make better tasks for VPC ACLs
 - Consider using ansible galaxy to share and pull roles
 - Create nuke option for wiping out whole environment
+- Ignore terminated instances when it comes to counting desired number of instances
+- IAM users, groups